Universal Private Estimators: Introduction

 \cite{huang2021instance,vadhan2017complexity} show that the width $\gamma(D)$ is an instance-specific lower bound.
-More precisely, any mean estimator under DP (pure or not) has to incur an error of $\Omega(\gamma(D)/n)$ on $D$ or one of its \textit{in-neighbors} (see Section~\ref{sec:opt} for more details), so a result like Theorem \ref{th:err_infinite_mean_intro} can be considered instance-optimal, where the extra $O(\log\log(\gamma(D))/\varepsilon)$ factor\footnote{We take $\beta$ as a constant when comparing with prior work.} is the \textit{optimality ratio}.
+More precisely, any mean estimator under DP (pure or not) has to incur an error of $\Omega(\gamma(D)/n)$ on $D$ or one of its \textit{in-neighbors} (see Section~\ref{sec:opt} for more details), so a result like Theorem \ref{th:err_infinite_mean_intro} can be considered instance-optimal, where the extra $O(\log\log(\gamma(D))/\varepsilon)$ factor is the \textit{optimality ratio}.
 In contrast, the optimality ratio in \cite{huang2021instance} is $O(\log N/\varepsilon)$\footnote{The optimality ratio stated in \cite{huang2021instance} is $O(\sqrt{\log N /\rho})$, which holds under $\rho$-CDP; for pure DP, it is $O(\log N /\varepsilon)$}.
 Thus, we obtain an exponential improvement even in the finite-domain case.
 Furthermore, we show that the optimality ratio cannot be better than $O(\log\log N/\varepsilon)$ for all $D$ in the finite-domain case:

-\begin{theorem}[Theorem~\ref{th:opt_mean}] For any $\varepsilon$, any integer $N\geq 1$, $n>\log\log_2(N)/\varepsilon$, and any $\varepsilon$-DP mechanism $\mathcal{M}:[N]^n\rightarrow\mathbb{R}$, there exists $D\in[N]^n$, such that $|\mathcal{M}(D) - \mu(D)|\geq\frac{\gamma(D)}{3\varepsilon n}\log\log_2(N)$. \end{theorem}
+\begin{theorem}[Theorem~\ref{th:opt_mean}] For any $\varepsilon$, any integer $N\geq 1$, $n>\log\log_2 N/\varepsilon$, and any $\varepsilon$-DP mechanism $\mathcal{M}:[N]^n\rightarrow\mathbb{R}$, there exists $D\in[N]^n$, such that $|\mathcal{M}(D) - \mu(D)|\geq\frac{\gamma(D)}{3\varepsilon n}\log\log_2(N)$. \end{theorem}

 For quantile estimation, there exists a finite-domain estimator (Section \ref{sec:INV}) that achieves a rank error of $O(\log N/\varepsilon)$.
 Invoking it with $\tilde{\mathcal{R}}(D)$ immediately yields: